primachenko/docs-addon-ipsec/README.md

 ## Branches

 * **master** — Used for doc in development.
-Was made the same as v1.8 on December 11, 2017.
-               Publishes to https://docs-pcf-staging.cfapps.io/addon-ipsec/1-9/ using the
+               Publishes to https://docs-pcf-staging.cfapps.io/addon-ipsec/1-10/ using the
                edge branch of the pivotal-cf/docs-book-ipsec book.

+* **1.9** — Contains live docs for v1.9.
+Publishes to https://docs.pivotal.io/addon-ipsec/1-9/ using the
+               master branch of the pivotal-cf/docs-book-ipsec book.

 * **1.8** — Contains live docs for v1.8.
 Publishes to https://docs.pivotal.io/addon-ipsec/1-8/ using the
                master branch of the pivotal-cf/docs-book-ipsec book.